elanatframework/Elanat/README.md

  - Content name value
  - Variables in the content template

-In many cases, the Elanat system is better than Microsoft SharePoint, Drupal and Liferay.
+In many cases, the Elanat CMS is better than Microsoft SharePoint, Drupal and Liferay.

-Items used in Elanat:
+Items used in Elanat CMS:
  - CodeBehind framework
  - Stored procedure

-Items not used in Elanat:
+Items not used in Elanat CMS:
  - Default cshtml pages in ASP.NET Core
  - JQuery
  - Entity Framework